shekibobo/shekibobo.github.io/README.md

 ### Projects

+**Michigan Outdoors** *Code Michigan 2014*
+Won 2nd place in regional coding competition.
+Lead a team of four developing an Android app to aid in finding local state attractions.
+Integrated with [data.michigan.gov](http://data.michigan.gov) APIs using RxJava.

 [**Haiti Needs You**](http://haitineedsyou.com) *Grand Rapids GiveCamp 2013* Led the team to rebuild the website for the non-profit *Haiti Needs You*.
 Redesigned the site for a more user-friendly experience.
-Integrated newsletters, mailing lists, and social media.
+Integrated newsletters, mailing lists, social media, and PayPal donations.
-Integrated a user-friendly donation form through PayPal.

 [**Grand Rapids Creative Youth Center**](http://www.creativeyouthcenter.org) *Grand Rapids GiveCamp 2012* Created a student-tutor progress tracking system for the *Grand Rapids Creative Youth Center*.
 Allowed students to sign in and out of tutoring sessions.
 Allowed tutors to rate student progress and compare across multiple sessions.
-Provide overviews of student progress.

 ------